Taddist/Docker_Docs/README.md

 # Run python_docker.py when the container launches
 CMD [ "python3", "./python_docker.py" ]
 ```
+---

->Dockerfile is a text file that contains all the commands, in order, needed to build a given image automatically.
+Dockerfile is a text file that contains all the commands, in order, needed to build a given image automatically.
 In this case python.Here is the description of the instructions we’re going to use in our next example:

->FROM — set base image
+FROM — set base image

->RUN — execute command in container
+RUN — execute command in container

->ENV — set environment variable
+ENV — set environment variable

->WORKDIR — set working directory
+WORKDIR — set working directory

->VOLUME — create mount-point for a volume
+VOLUME — create mount-point for a volume

->CMD — set executable for container
+CMD — set executable for container

+---

 * Build Docker Image
 Run the following command in Terminal, from Myimage-docker directory, to create Docker Image with Python Application.